mlashcorp/no_generals_problem/content/posts/1/index.md

 ![distributed inference](ngp_1.jpeg)

-Recently, I got very interested in learning and understanding how LLMs work.
+Recently, I became very interested in learning and understanding how LLMs work.
 Specifically, I was curious about how LLMs are used at scale (i.e., with multiple nodes).

 One of the best resources I found to learn about LLMs was Andrej Karpathy's YouTube video, where he [created GPT-2 from scratch](https://www.youtube.com/watch?v=kCc8FmEb1nY)
 .